SenseNet/sensenet/README.md

 `> Install-Package SenseNet.Services -Pre`

-3. Modify the connectionString in Web.config, ensuring that it is pointing to your SQL Server (DataSource) and Database Name (Initial Catalog).
-If you are using SQL Server logins instead of Integrated Security, change Integrated Security to false and the add a 'User Id' and 'Password' that will be used to authenticate to the database.
+3. The install process described in _readme.txt_ will modify the **connection string** in _Web.config_ and _Tools\SnAdminRuntime.exe.config_ files, ensuring that it is pointing to your SQL Server (DataSource) and Database Name (Initial Catalog).
+The connection string is configured to use _Integrated Security_ by default (this means the Windows account you will use to execute the install tool and later the web application).
+If you are using **SQL Server authentication** instead of Integrated Security, change Integrated Security to _false_ and add a 'User Id' and 'Password' that will be used to authenticate to the database **in both configuration files** mentioned above.
 ````
 <connectionStrings>
     <add name="SnCrMsSql" connectionString="Data Source=SQLSERVER;Initial Catalog=sensenet;Integrated Security=false; User Id=test; Password=testpassword" providerName="System.Data.SqlClient" />